 In a world where ‘there are over 100 billion global searches being conducted each month’, it is in your business’ interest to make sure that each page of your website is optimized with the correct keywords, so that people looking for your service, or for information similar to what you are providing, will come to your website.

 Including keywords so that your business will rank high on a search engine is called ‘On Page SEO’.
-There are many ways you can organize which keywords need to be put into specific pages; it might be worth making an excel spread sheet, with each page listed, and next to it the key words relating to that content – keep it simple, 2 or 3 words per page.
+There are many ways you can organize which keywords need to be put into specific pages; it might be worth making an excel spread sheet, with each page listed, and next to it the keywords relating to that content – keep it simple, 2 or 3 words per page.
+Here's a quick example of how this can be done, using our marketing category as an example:

 You will also need to consider what parts of the page you will be putting the keywords in; text body, titles, any images, and, since this might take a long time if you have a lot of content on your website, make sure to prioritize the most popular pages.
 In terms of your website’s layout; ‘the percentage of organic traffic coming from mobile devices increased from 40% in Q3 to 42% in Q4 and traffic from Android devices had the biggest increase from quarter to quarter’, so it is crucial that you make your website compatible with phone technology.